danielcy715/CS6250_Computer_Networks/README.md

 This is the repository for Georgia Tech OMSCS CS6250 Computer Networks.

-The lecture notes are from the Internet.
+The lecture notes are from one fellow student.